Advanced Functionalities

 #> beta_i ~ N(0, tau) for each coefficient i

-#> This creates exchangeability: coefficients are ~similar but with adaptive variation.
+#> This creates exchangeability: we assume coefficients are similar but with adaptive variation.

 # Step 1: Declare tau as a parameter to be estimated